koendv/vacuum-pump-controller/README.md

 - motor PWM; a value from 0 to 65535.
 - pressure of sensor 1, 2, 3, 4 in Pa.
 - a checksum that is the 32 bit sum of the 6 previous numbers.
+This format can be imported in a spreadsheet.

 The line begins with a tab character, and numbers are separated by a tab character.
 If you parse console output, check for lines that begin with a tab.